panthap2/updated-headline-generation/README.md

 We also include IDs and metadata for examples we used for training and evaluating a classifier to filter HREN, as well as in the unfiltered updated headline generation data.
 These can be found in the `supplementary_data` folder.

-Additionally, we include annotations from human evaluation under `XXX`.
+Additionally, we include annotations from human evaluation under `human_eval_annotations.json`.
 Each example is structured as follows:

 ```
 {